Assumption of Individual Risk

 - CAUTION: The puck moves at a high rate of speed and may leave the playing surface.
 Please keep your attention on the puck at all times.

-Open Skating Sessions and Private Parties
+Public Skates and Private Parties

 - Everyone must skate in the same direction at a safe, controllable speed.
 No speed skating will be allowed at any public skate session.